Kesiyawilson/hallyuhaven/README.md

 - **Frontend:** React.js — for building a responsive, dynamic, and interactive user interface.
 - **Backend:** Node.js and Express.js — for robust API development and server-side logic.
 - **Database:** MongoDB — a NoSQL database for flexible and scalable data storage.
-- **Payment Gateways:** Stripe and Razorpay — to support multiple secure online payment options.
+- **Payment Gateways:** Razorpay — to support secure online payment.
 - **Others:** Axios (for API requests), Redux or Context API (for state management), and CSS frameworks or styled-components for styling.

 ---